moewew/biblatex-ext/README.md

 The Current Maintainer of the work is Moritz Wemheuer <mwemheu@gmail.com>.

-The files `README.md`, `CHANGES.md`, `biblatex-ext.pdf` `biblatex-ext.tex`
+The files `README.md`, `CHANGES.md`, `biblatex-ext.pdf`, `biblatex-ext.tex`
+and `biblatex-ext-examples.bib` in their entirety need not be considered part of the work for the purpose of the complete distribution clause of the LPPL (v1.3c, Clause 2).
+All conditions of the LPPL still apply to these files as well, in particular the files are provided 'as is' with no warranty.
+So each of the files can be considered as a separate work licensed under the LPPL, if you will.
-and `biblatex-ext-examples.bib` are not considered part of the work for the purposes of the LPPL, so you may distribute the bundle without documentation (or the documentation without the rest of the bundle).
+This means that you may distribute the bundle without documentation (or the documentation without the rest of the bundle).
 It is, however, strongly advised that at least `README.md` and the PDF version of the documentation, `biblatex-ext.pdf`, are supplied alongside the work.

 Please report bugs at https://github.com/moewew/biblatex-ext or via email.
 Suggestions for improvements and feature request are also very welcome.